 hdrcompose

-hdrcompose is a simple command line utility to create HDR images.
+hdrcompose is a simple command line utility to create HDR images or tonemapped images.
 Given multiple images of different exposure it calculates a high dynamic range floating-point TIFF image.
-Its monotonic behavior for each pixel and input image avoids artifacts often seen in images created by other algorithms.
+Tonemapping can be enabled additionally.

 Example images